PeterWrighten/MachineLearning/README.md

 # Lecture 2: K Nearest Neighbor Algorithms

-Return the list of indexes which are most similar with input.
+Return the list of indices which are most similar with input.

 ```python
 def knnSearch(data, idx, k):